 - Fighting depression is tough.
-Our Take Action section is a great place to start and outlines the steps you can take toward recovery.
+Our Tips and Skills section is a great place to start and outlines the steps you can take toward recovery.

-- Our post on managing depressed thoughts may also help you fight some of the darker thoughts you may be having.
+- Our page on managing negative thinking may also help you fight some of the darker thoughts you may be having.

 Where do I get professional support?

 - Family doctors are the primary health professionals to connect with in your fight against depression.
 You can explain your symptoms in more detail and they can help you navigate local mental health support services.
 Here’s more on consulting a doctor.

 - Talking to a therapist can also be incredibly helpful.
 See our post on finding a therapist near you or connecting to one online.
 It’s probably one of the best things you can do for yourself.

-- Our Professional Services section has more info on other ways you can reach out too.
+- Our Mental Health Professionals page has more info on other ways you can reach out too.

 Is there a men’s support group in my area?

 - Support groups vary widely by location and format.
 There are two main types of support groups and both can be offered in-person or online.

 - Contact your local mental health centre to see if there are any groups they know of.
 Your doctor, friends, or family may also know of a group.

 - In general, men’s groups can be difficult to come by, so you may need to open your search up to more general mental health support groups in your area (you can always try a more general group to see if you like it).